 It not only took a different mindset, but also a different attitude towards the outcome of the programme for the organisers to be able to organise it.
 For them, it felt like a transition.
 The word 'liminality' was coined during the varnishing day, referring to the disorientation that occurs in the middle stage of a 'rite de passage'.
 The focus on the process instead of the outcome implies trust and the willingness to let go, something quite new for government institutions, embassies and funds.
 It means adapting criteria, having faith and not knowing exactly where all of it will end.
 This can be difficult for the 'financially responsible', but it is all the more interesting for the artists.
 In fact, they are given time and space for experiment.
 Something that is indispensable in the arts, especially in the slow arts.
 In sum, VERVE is a plea on multiple levels in favour of slowing down: not to withdraw from the world around us, but on the contrary, to be able to better engage.

 *Mirthe Demaerel is charged with cultural affairs at the Dutch Embassy in Brussels.

 Download here the full final report of the programme VERVE.

 Check out the complete overview of Dutch cultural activities in Belgium in our database.
-If you are a cultural professional who wants to go to Belgium, feel free to contact our Belgium advisor Lisa Grob.
+If you are a cultural professional who wants to go to Belgium, feel free to contact our Belgium advisor Renske Ebbers.
 For funding possibilities, check out our Cultural Mobility Funding Guide or the websites of our partners Mondriaan Fund, Het Nieuwe Instituut, Performing Arts Fund and the Dutch Embassy in Brussels.